JacobBerendsohn/BerendsohnCompiler/README.md

 ## Requirements

-Have <a href = "https://nodejs.org/en/download/"> Java Development Kit Version 1.8 </a> installed.
+Have <a href = "https://www.java.com/en/download/manual.jsp"> Java Development Kit Version 1.8 </a> installed.

+Be sure the Path environment variable is pointing to the correct version of Java.

 ## Starting the program